TykTechnologies/demo-slo-prometheus-grafana/README.md

 ## About

-This is a demo project running on Docker, that shows how to configure [Tyk Gateway](https://github.com/TykTechnologies/tyk), [Tyk Pump](https://github.com/TykTechnologies/tyk-pump), Prometheus and Grafana to set-up a dashboard with SLIs and SLOs for your APIs managed by Tyk.
+This is a demo project running on Docker, that shows how to configure [Tyk Gateway](https://github.com/TykTechnologies/tyk), [Tyk Pump](https://github.com/TykTechnologies/tyk-pump), [Prometheus](https://prometheus.io/) and [Grafana OSS](https://grafana.com/grafana/) to set-up a dashboard with SLIs and SLOs for your APIs managed by Tyk.

-You can use it to explore the Prometheus metrics exposed by Tyk Pump and use them to set-up SLIs and SLOs with Prometheus and Grafana.
+You can use it to explore the Prometheus metrics exposed by Tyk Pump and use them in a Grafana dashboard.

 ![SLOs-for-APIs-managed-by-Tyk-Dashboards-Grafana](https://user-images.githubusercontent.com/17831497/187458994-a8bc0eae-e9b6-4af5-9233-034dc981bae6.png)